RingSQL: Schema-Independent Synthetic Data Generation for Text-to-SQL Reinforcement Learning: Methods

 \section{Methods}

-In this section, we present the components that work together in order to generate high quality text-to-SQL training data for a given relational database.
-The high level process of \methodname{} is shown in Figure \ref{fig:sagen_process}.
-At the core of this approach are schema-independent query templates that provide analytic plans that can be filled with domain specific information before being directly converted to a corresponding SQL query.
+In this section, we present \methodname{}, our approach for generating high quality text-to-SQL training data on a given relational database.
+The high level process is shown in Figure \ref{fig:sagen_process}.
+Schema-independent query templates are at the core of this approach as they provide analytic plans that can be filled with domain specific information before being directly converted to a corresponding SQL query.
 These query templates each have one or more question templates that are filled in to produce a question that the associated SQL query can answer.
-These questions are rephrased using a large language model in order to produce more natural sounding language and improve the diversity of questions.
-Randomized filters can be generated and added to the filled in query templates in order to generate a more diverse set of queries and questions, as well as make the questions more reflective of real world querying scenarios.
-A full example of using \methodname{} to generate a question-query pair can be seen in Appendix \ref{app:query_template_example}.
+The questions are rephrased using an LLM in order to produce more natural sounding language and diverse questions.
+Randomized filters can be generated and added to the filled query templates in order to generate a more diverse set of queries and questions, as well as to make them better reflect real world querying scenarios.
+A step-by-step example of how \methodname{} generates a question-query pair can be seen in Appendix \ref{app:query_template_example}.